berndporr/qtSinePlayer/README.md

-To get this once and for all out of the way here here is a class called `AudioBeep` which creates a nice pleasant sine tone and sends it out.
+To get this once and for all out of the way here here is a class called `AudioBeep` which creates a nice pleasant sine tone and then you can play it over and over again!

 ## How to compile